-Want to play Big Bucks Bandits by Reel Play? ➤ Try Big Bucks Bandits for free and read our expert review ✔️ Casino bonuses for October 2021 ✔️
+Want to play Big Bucks Bandits by Reel Play? ➤ Try Big Bucks Bandits slot demo for free and read our expert review ✔️ Casino bonuses for December 2022 ✔️

 Reel Play from ‘Down Under’ is back in the Megaways engine saddle, and Big Bucks Bandits is the third game in their series so far.
 Their two previous efforts have had a mixed reception in the community, not least since they both lack a proper free spins bonus round and are generally light on features in the base game.
 We were excited to see if the Australian developer had decided to up their game with this release, and our 200 spins test run revealed a few changes.

 The game plays out with the same potential number of paylines as the 2 predecessor games, namely 117,649 megaways, and you also find a top reel here, in addition to the 6 regular reels.
 The number of symbols will vary between 2 and 7 per row, and you can place bets between 20p and £25 per spin across all platforms and devices.
 The base game is pretty much stripped from bonus features, which is per usual from this developer, but you will benefit from Cascading wins and a sheriff badge wild symbol.

 The visuals are nicely done on this game too, and the reels are set in the Grand Canyon.
 The pace of the game is a bit slow and limping at times, and we really missed a turbo play option here.
 The big highlight is the Jackpot Heist Respins, which gives you 3 free respins that reset on every win.
 The idea is to collect sticky money bags with cash values attached, or land one of the 4 fixed jackpots for wins up to 1,000x.
 The max win of 8,641x is nothing new either, but here you can gamble it in a fierce showdown for wins up to 10,000x your stake.